An Official Website of the Commonwealth of Kentucky

 Please Note: Pre-registration is now required for all hunter education courses.

-These courses are led by certified hunter education instructors at various locations throughout the state.
-The hunter education course includes study in Hunter Ethics, Wildlife Conservation and Identification, Field Care of Game, First Aid, Firearm Safety, Archery and Muzzleloading.
+This in-person training course includes study in Hunter Ethics, Wildlife Conservation and Identification, Field Care of Game, First Aid, Firearm Safety, Archery and Muzzleloading.
 The last session of the course will include a written test and a live fire exercise.
 All materials including firearms and ammunition are provided at NO CHARGE.
-View the Instructor-Led Course Schedule and pre-register here.
+Kentucky Hunter Education Course list and Registration:

 Becoming certified as a Hunter Education Instructor is a great way to insure the continuation of Kentucky's hunting tradition.
 Every year over 15,000 Kentucky citizens learn how to be a safe and ethical hunter by participating in a Kentucky Hunter Education Course or Range Day.